EuracBiomedicalResearch/genomic_viewer/README.md

 ![Manhattan_plot_track.jpg|center](https://github.com/sarlago/ShinyApps/blob/main/Genomic%20viewer%20Documentation/Manhattan_plot_track.jpg)
 ##### Genes annotation track

 The lowermost part of the main plot output consists of different layers of genes annotations.
-By default the genes annotation is plotted for the [GRCh38 (hg38)](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.26/) reference genome exploiting built-in **plotgardener** functions allowing:
+By default the genes annotation is plotted for the [GRCh38 (hg38)](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.26/) reference genome exploiting built-in **plotgardener** functions.
+The **genes annotation track** height is fixed and will not be scale4d depending on the number of loaded datasets.
+The available options for this type of track are:

 1. The representation of **[genes and genes structures](https://phanstiellab.github.io/plotgardener/reference/plotGenes.html)** (promoters, introns, exons) in the user-selected genomic range.
 By default **plotgardener** plots in two different lines and colors genes that are encoded on the positive and negative strand.
 Through the [right navigation bar](#rightnav-anchor), the user can optionally decide to [expand transcripts](#expand-transcript-anchor), which means that instead of visualizing the largest form of each ***gene*** in the displayed genomic range (default option), the separate ***transcript isoforms*** are plotted.
 The two options are represented in the image below:
    ![genes_and_transcripts.jpg](https://github.com/sarlago/ShinyApps/blob/main/Genomic%20viewer%20Documentation/genes_and_transcripts.jpg) <a name="genes-track-anchor"></a>